 Mastering Pace: Data‑Driven Strategies for Triathlon, Cycling, and Running

-The contrast was striking.
-The first run was guided by speed – a number on the watch that I chased.
-The second was guided by *effort**, a more honest conversation with my body.
+The difference was hard to miss.
+The first run was all about speed, a number on my watch I kept chasing.
+The second was about effort, a real dialogue between my mind and body.

 Why variability matters